Brain Effective Connectome based on fMRI and DTI Data: Bayesian Causal Learning and Assessment: Results

 \subsection{Results for the empirical data}

-In this section, we present and compare the results of applying our methods and traditional methods to empirical data, both graphically and computationally.
+In this section, we present and compare the results of applying our methods and traditional methods to empirical data, both numerically and visually.

-In Fig \ref{fig:mesh7_0}, structural connectome, correlation-based connectome and ECs discovered with the FGES, BFGES, GOLEM and BGOLEM methods are shown for 148 regions of the left and right hemispheres.
-To clearly illustrate the edges between the two hemispheres, 16 subcortical regions are excluded in this figure.
+Fig \ref{fig:mesh7_0} presents the discovered effective connections (ECs) using the FGES, BFGES, GOLEM, and BGOLEM methods for 148 regions encompassing the left and right hemispheres.
+For clarity, this figure excludes 16 subcortical regions, focusing on illustrating the edges between the two hemispheres.
+Additionally, the figure includes the structural connectome and functional connectome, allowing for a comprehensive graphical comparison of these connectomes with the discovered ECs

-To numerically investigate the \textbf{accuracy} and \textbf{reliability} of the ECs shown in Fig \ref{fig:mesh7_0}, first, we employ the PFDR as an accuracy metric and then, we use the Roger Tanimoto index as a reproducibility metric.
+To numerically investigate the \textbf{accuracy} and \textbf{reliability} of the ECs shown in Fig \ref{fig:mesh7_0}, first, we employ the \textbf{PFDR} as an accuracy metric and then, we use the \textbf{Roger Tanimoto} index as a reproducibility metric.

 The mean PFDRs for different numbers of edges are presented for the FGES, GOLEM, BFGES and BGOLEM methods in Fig \ref{fig:mesh6}.
-In Fig \ref{fig:mesh6}.A, the PFDR values for ECs discovered with the FGES and GOLEM methods are shown, for different numbers of edges.
+In Fig \ref{fig:mesh6}.a, the PFDR values for ECs discovered with the FGES and GOLEM methods are shown, for different numbers of edges.
 The lowest mean PFDR value for the FGES method is $24.6\%$ for the penalty coefficient between $4$ and $6$.
-The lowest value of the mean PFDR of the GOLEM method is between $[12,17.2]\%$ for the different number of edges and variation of $\lambda$.
-The mean PFDR values for ECs of the BGOLEM and BFGES methods are derived with respect to their lowest mean PFDRs and shown in Fig \ref{fig:mesh6}.B.
+The lowest value of the mean PFDR of the GOLEM method is between $[12,17.2]\%$ for the different number of edges and variation of $\lambda_{\textrm{GOLEM}}$.
+The mean PFDR values for ECs of the BGOLEM and BFGES methods are derived with respect to their lowest mean PFDRs and shown in Fig \ref{fig:mesh6}.b.
 The PFDR values of ECs are $[12.1-15.2]\%$ and $[3-3.3]\%$ for BFGES and BGOLEM methods, respectively.
-More analyses and results on empirical data, the schematic of SCs and the effect of $\lambda$ variation on the PFDR of empirical data can be found in Appendix 1.
+More analyses and results on empirical data, the schematic of $\textrm{SC}_\textrm{B}$, $\textrm{SC}_\textrm{P}$ and the effect of hyperparameter variation on the PFDR of empirical data can be found in Appendix 1.

-In table \ref{table:1}, we compare the PFDR values for the Mean 1 (test) and Mean 2 (retest) data when 200 edges are selected.
-In this table, Mean 1 is the mean of LR and RL data of 50 subjects acquired on the first day and Mean 2 is the mean for the data acquired on the second day.